jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 >
 > But.
 I absolutely have to bring up Ballad of the Fjords story: "He and Snegurochka once fell in love, yet lost each other due to the wicked tricks of the changelings — a truly tragic tale."
 Pygmies = changelings?????
 Yay, nay???
 Am I insane??????????????
 Especially since I highkey think the Prince of Light = Third Descender and I lower-key think [[Ajax might be the third descender|third descender might = Ajax]].

+>[!Laura] Laura
+ **addendum post 4.7 aq**
+>
+> **/DRAMATICALLY TEARS SHIRT OFF CHEST/** RAHHHHHHHHHHHH!
+VINDICATION!!!!!!!!!
+I NEVER LIKED YOU PYGMIES = ARCHON THEORY!!!
+I KNEW YOU MADE NO FUCKING SENSE!!!!!!!
+>
+> OK OK OK.
+Anyway.
+I've already edited and added a good number of notes before this one saying that the pygmies are the 5 sinners of Khaenri'ah + Dain but here is where I really unfurl my scrolls.
+>
+> First of all: kind of fascinating that Dain himself is not a "Sinner"—I kind of don't trust that he's not, at least by definition if not by title.
+Even from the events of this book alone we can kind of see that he is just as guilty of taking part in the events that lead to the Sinners dividing among themselves a "power that could destroy the world."
+Is he implying that he did not take a piece of that pie???
+Or did he just feel guilty after?
+Like, can he even reverse such a decision after it is taken?
+Unless it is a physical object that holds said power that can destroy the world physically outside of himself, which he can simply choose not to wield... such as... say... a ring.......
+>
+> On the topic of the title of "Sinner"—was the title something that was given to post-cataclysm?
+Because although Dain seemed to really speak of himself in a very separated way from the five sinners, he still said "the six of us, *together*... were supposed to have been the ones to prevent the disaster, the ones to stop the Vinster King from continuing to rock the foundation of the world," so you'd think all six of them were, like.
+A Unit. somehow.
+>
+> Anyway.
+Here's my take on who is who:
+>
+> - Deformed Pygmy is, of course, Dain.
+> - "The Wise" Hroptatyr = the foolish pygmy
+> - "The Visionary" Verdrfolnir = the blind pygmy
+> - "Racher of Solnari" Rerir = the timid pygmy
+> - "Gold" Rhinedottir = the shrunken pygmy
+> - "The Foul" Surtalogi = the carefree pygmy

 > [!jillian]
 > i honestly have no idea, but i will say that i don't think it makes much sense for venti and zhongli to be pygmies saved by the tsaritsa unless there is some truly bonkers shit going on with her. but putting that aside, i do think portraying the archons as secretly corrupt is neat and i wouldn't be surprised by it.
 AND having six of them instead of the usual seven dwarves is really pointed.
 >